 Common questions regarding foster care in Texas during a CPS case

 The first question that parents ask either their attorney or a CPS caseworker after their child’s removal is why they have to go into foster care?
-When your child has been abuse or neglected or is at risk of being abused or neglected, as determined by CPS, a judge may order that your child be put into foster care for some time.
+When CPS determines that a child has experienced abuse or neglect, or is at risk of it, a judge may order the child to be placed into foster care temporarily.
 Typically, CPS will look to place your child with a familiar face, such as a family friend or relative, but this is not possible in some instances.
 Foster care acts as another source of care for your children when need be.

-You will likely have a court appearance in front of a judge at least once before your child being placed into foster care.
-This will give you your attorney, if you have one, an opportunity to present evidence both as to why your child should be returned to your home and in the alternative why placement with a relative or friend is in the best interest of your child.
+You will likely appear in court before a judge at least once before your child is placed into foster care.
+This provides you and your attorney, if you have one, with an opportunity to present evidence supporting the return of your child to your home, or alternatively, why placement with a relative or friend is in the child’s best interest.
 The judge will then be able to consider the arguments of both CPS and yourself before deciding your child’s placement.

-It sometimes happens that Child Protective Services remove your child from your home and then place your child into foster care for a concise period while alternative living arrangements can be sorted out.
-For instance, if there is a relatively quick fix in your home that can be made to return your child to the home, then the child may remain in foster care for a concise period; on the other hand, if CPS is completing their research on family friends and relatives that were provided to you previously then foster care may be a temporary home for your children in that case as well.
+Child Protective Services may temporarily remove your child from your home and place them in foster care while alternative living arrangements are made.
+If there’s a quick fix at your home that allows for your child’s return, they may stay in foster care for a brief period.
+Conversely, if CPS is investigating family friends or relatives previously provided to you, foster care may serve as a temporary solution for your child during this period.

 When you are in court, you should expect that the judge treats all parties with respect and may even seem collegial or friendly with the other parties.
 Keep in mind that CPS court judges tend to work with CPS personnel, attorneys in guardians at Litem, in counties across Texas, and other persons regularly.
 Just because you see a judge acting friendly or cordial with other people involved in your case does not mean that they have it in for you or favors other parties over you.
 Overall, it is wise to show concern for your child and their well-being by attending every court date scheduled in your case.

 It is not likely that you will be provided an attorney by the court right off the bat.
 On the contrary, you would need to show that you cannot afford or acquire an attorney despite your best efforts.
-At that point, you can formally be appointed an attorney by the court in one will be appointed for you if your case progresses to the point where your parental rights may be terminated as a result of the case.
+At that point, the court can formally appoint an attorney for you, especially if your case progresses to the point where your parental rights may be terminated.

 Having an attorney in your CPS case is incredibly crucial.
 There are a lot of moving pieces associated with the CPS case.
 As a result, you must be aware of what is going on with the case and to what extent you must be Present for court appearances, meetings, social services, and other events associated with your case.
 An attorney helps advise you on certain elements of your case and ensures that you are on time for meetings and court appearances.
 Just having another person there to help keep you accountable for the process is very important.